 - The transformations that exist on your data

-- The information flows that Insight should consider to be security violations
+- The information flows that should be considered as security violations

 NG SAST includes default application policies that define patterns; data flows that match the established patterns typically lead to security violations or data transformations.